STOIE/recipes/recipes/black_pepper_beef/README.md

 ## Black Pepper Beef

-Note. you will need the homemade black pepper sauce for this recipe (see the recipe for that first)
+Note. you will need the black pepper sauce for this recipe (see the recipe for that first)

 ### Beef Prep

 #### Ingredients

+*Per 1 kg meat*

-* 500 grams Beef loin (or flank, or round) thinly sliced into 2mm sections
+* 1kg beef loin (or flank, or round) thinly sliced into 2mm sections
-* 1/4 teaspoon papain meat tenderiser (or sodium carbonate, or microwave bi-carbonate for 1 minute)
+* 1/2 teaspoon papain meat tenderiser (or sodium carbonate, or microwave bi-carbonate for 1 minute)
-* 3 tablespoons water
+* 6 tablespoons water
-* 1/2 teaspoon salt
+* 1 teaspoon salt
-* 2 teaspoons sugar
+* 4 teaspoons sugar
-* 2 teaspoons cornstarch
+* 4 teaspoons cornstarch
-* 2 teaspoons shaoxing wine
+* 4 teaspoons shaoxing wine
-* 2 teaspoons dark soy sauce
+* 4 teaspoons dark soy sauce
-* 2 teaspoons vegetable oil
+* 4 teaspoons vegetable oil
 * Another volume of vegetable oil to pass thru

 #### Method

-1. Mix the papain into the meet.
+1. Mix the papain into the meat and allow to rest for 20 minutes.
 1. Mix cornstarch into shaoxing wine to make a slurry.
 1. Then mix all the ingredients together with the beef, mixing well.
+1. Allow to rest for 1-6 hours.
 1. Then heat a wok to high heat with a reasonable volume of oil.
 1. Once very hot, pass the meat through the oil for a very brief fry (<30 seconds).
 1. It should change colour, then remove and drain, setting the beef aside.